capnhayfay/DSAI-BCF2-G1/README.md

 - Collaborating using GitHub, other collaborative digital platforms

 ### Data Used
-All of our data is stored withn the directory dataset within a zip file
+- All of our datasets are stored withn a [dropbox folder](https://www.dropbox.com/sh/9i76ymyhqhl53pa/AAA5zYYpmbxEsLgxfpzoAQqQa?dl=0).
+- We wanted to use github's LFS system however that kept leading to errors hence, the workaround

 ### References